 Hi Annie, My child bites and pinches.
 She’s 2 years and 3 months old.
 How do I stop it?
 Please.
 Thanks, Sasha

-This new stage is marked by two definitive new needs and understanding what those needs are and providing for them correctly, is critical.
+This new stage is marked by two definitive new needs, and understanding what those needs are and providing for them correctly is critical.

-So she tries these behaviours, but what will you do?
+My child bites and pinches: So she tries these behaviours, but what will you do?

-What are the practical steps you can take?
+My child bites and pinches: What are the practical steps you can take?

-Using limited isolation is a very natural practice
+My child bites and pinches: Using limited isolation is a very natural practice

 When you think about it, we use isolation too.
 After all, if I come to your house and you take a chunk out of my arm with your teeth, I’m not likely to show up again.
 At least not until I think you’ve learned your lesson and come to the realization of how utterly nasty your behaviour was.
 I’m going to leave you alone, all by yourself.